acmsigsoft/EmpiricalStandards/docs/EngineeringResearch.md

     predominately empirical papers.
 The more innovative the artifact and more comprehensive the conceptual evaluation, the less we should expect from the empirical study.
--   Too few experimental subjects (e.g. the source code used to evaluate a static analysis technique) if few subjects are available in the contribution's domain or the experimental evaluation is part of a more comprehensive validation strategy (e.g. formal arguments).
+-   "Too few experimental subjects" (e.g. the source code used to evaluate a static analysis technique) if few subjects are available in the contribution's domain or the experimental evaluation is part of a more comprehensive validation strategy (e.g. formal arguments).
-    Other criteria, such as the variety, realism, availability, and scale of the subjects, should also be considered to assess the quality of the evaluation.
+    Other criteria, such as the variety, realism, availability, and scale of the subjects, should also be considered.
 -   No replication package, if there are clear, convincing practical or ethical reasons preventing artifact disclosure.
 -   The artifact is not experimentally compared with related approaches *that are not publicly available*.
 In other words, before saying "you should have compared this against X," make sure X is actually available and functional.
 -   This is not the first known solution to the identified problem.
-The novelty of the paper can be in how it achieves scalability, better performance on specific classes of problems, applicability to realistic systems, stronger theoretical guarantees, or other aspects of improvement.
-Proposed artifacts should outperform existing artifacts on *some* dimension(s).
+Proposed artifacts should outperform existing artifacts on *some* dimension(s); e.g. scalability, performance on specific classes of problems, applicability to realistic systems, theoretical guarantees.
--   The paper does not explicitly define research question(s), if the paper instead defines an addressed problem.
-In that case, the implicit research question is how the problem can be addressed.
+-   The paper does not explicitly define research question(s).
+Engineering papers often define a motivating "problem" or "objective" rather than a research questiion.
 -   The contribution is not technically complicated.
 What matters is that it works.
 Unnecessary complexity is undesirable.